top of page

 We made it to Miami 🇺🇸.
 Thank you to our fabulous Captain TJ for safely arriving through the hurricanes; you are the best. 👏

-After a very comfortable evening sailing into Miami, we were up early to check our windy.com app (utterly addicted to watching the weather patterns worldwide).
+After a very comfortable evening sailing into Miami, we were up early to check our windy.com app (we are utterly addicted to watching the weather patterns worldwide).
 We were delighted to see we had a clear path to dock in Miami.

-We arrived at the port about 10 am, only two hours from the schedule, and all enjoyed the Miami city skyline from Deck 11; it was a little grey, very humid and windy, but surrounded by calmness; we were all excited to have the day to explore after five days at sea.
+We arrived at the port about 10 am, only two hours from the schedule, and enjoyed the Miami city skyline from Deck 11.
+It was a little grey, very humid, and windy, but surrounded by calmness.
+We were all excited to have the day to explore after five days at sea.

-The 20 of us were eagerly waiting by the gangway from 11 am to get out and explore the vibrant city of Miami.
+The 20 of us eagerly waited by the gangway from 11 am to get out and explore the vibrant city of Miami.

 After two hours of waiting for US customs to give us clearance, we finally raced off to make the most of our five hours on shore.

-We jumped in a taxi and then were given a price of $45 to go the short drive of 10 minutes from the pier to Miami's design district; we were keen to shop!
+We jumped in a taxi and were given $45 to drive the short 10 minutes from the pier to Miami's design district; we were keen to shop!
 Our taxi driver wouldn't start the meter, and we knew it was $20, so we quickly exited the cab and booked an Uber, which was super efficient, beautiful, clean, and friendly.
 Lesson learned: always use Uber!

-We arrived at the rodeo drive of Miami, think five-story designer stores and enjoyed some quality shopping and a few treats; it is our wedding anniversary in a few days, so a great excuse!
+We arrived at the Rodeo Drive of Miami, which features five-story designer stores, and enjoyed quality shopping and a few treats.
+It is our wedding anniversary in a few days, so it is a great excuse!

 After strolling through the streets in 30 degrees and high humidity, Wayne and Sal were done shopping, and it was cocktail time.

-We jumped into an Uber with the most friendly driver from Venezuela, who was also celebrating an anniversary on 1st October; he had been in Miami for four years.
+We jumped into an Uber with the friendliest driver from Venezuela.
+He had been in Miami for four years and was also celebrating an anniversary on 1st October.
 He recommended South Beach, Lincoln Road, to relax for the afternoon.
 We strolled the same streets back in 2014, this time avoiding the vodka shots while shopping.

-We came across a Ritz Carlton with an excellent restaurant by the pool to while away the last few hours of our time in Miami, and they had delicious cocktails and snacks.
+We came across a Ritz Carlton with an excellent restaurant by the pool to while away the last few hours of our time in Miami.
+The restaurant served delicious cocktails and snacks.
 Our lovely waiter, David, ensured we were cared for and shared some stories about this vibrant city.
-Unfortunately, we still had to be back on the ship at 6 pm due to the gangway being closed, even though we had to overnight in the port.
+Unfortunately, we still had to be back on the ship at 6 pm because the pier was closed, even though we had to stay overnight at the port.

 One bite-size nugget he shared was that 3 miles out of Miami are international waters, so casinos can open on cruises shortly after departing.
 However, our ship is casino-free (not bad), and we stayed in port for the evening for provisions following delays due to Hurricane Ian.

-We were cautious of the time, so back in an Uber for the ship, the Ubers in Miami are super-sized!
+We were cautious of the time, so we were back in an Uber for the ship.
+The Ubers in Miami are super-sized!
 But all our drivers were super friendly and had lovely, clean, modern cars.

-We made it just in time and entered a ship full of new passengers, which was a little strange after having the boat to ourselves for five days, but it was full of an energetic vibe and a younger demographic; the next ten days would be fun.
-This is the beginning of a new segment, Central America, and the infamous Panama Canal is next on everyone's bucket list.
+We made it just in time and entered a ship full of new passengers, which was a little strange after having the boat to ourselves for five days.
+However, it was full of an energetic vibe and a younger demographic; the next ten days would be fun.
+This is the beginning of a new segment: Central America, and the infamous Panama Canal is next on everyone's bucket list.

 An announcement and notice were provided this evening of a slight change to the new segment, and Lighthouse Reef (Half Moon Caye) in Belize would no longer be possible; due to time constraints, we need to stay on schedule and meet our other destinations; we were happy to hear Belize city was still on the list so no dramas, the life of an expedition cruise, you roll with it, and we are very excited about the journey ahead.

-Being in port for the evening, not only were we guaranteed a very peaceful and uninterrupted sleep to prepare for the adventures ahead as we sailed to Belize, but we were blessed to have a fantastic view of Miami from our balcony with a calming sunset over the cityscape.
+Being in port for the evening, we were not only guaranteed a very peaceful and uninterrupted sleep to prepare for the adventures ahead as we sailed to Belize, but we were also blessed to have a fantastic view of Miami from our balcony, with a calming sunset over the cityscape.

 Day 53 - At Sea, Gulf of Mexico